 Separately, certain aspects of the UK regulatory regime may restrict the Issuer's ability to make discretionary distributions in certain circumstances, in which case the Issuer may reduce or cancel interest payments on the Notes.
-For example, as described in "The Group is subject to substantial and changing prudential regulation-Minimum requirement for own funds and eligible liabilities" above, the BoE has published its policy to implement the BRRD requirement for firms to maintain an MREL requirement.
+For example, as described in "The Group is subject to substantial and changing prudential regulation-Minimum requirement for own funds and eligible liabilities" above, the Issuer must maintain an MREL requirement.
 Where a bank falls short of the total requirement for eligible liabilities, then, while there would not be an automatic restriction the PRA may use its powers to restrict or prohibit the firm from making distributions where such a measure is appropriate and proportionate in the circumstances.
-As a result, the implementation of the MREL requirements in the UK may result in the reduction of discretionary payments (in whole or in part), including the cancellation (in whole or in part) of interest payments in respect of the Notes.
+This may result in the reduction of discretionary payments (in whole or in part), including the cancellation (in whole or in part) of interest payments in respect of the Notes.